-After trading All‑Star guard Brittney Sykes to the Seattle Storm in exchange for veteran Alysha Clark, emerging guard Zia Cooke, and a 2026 first‑round pick, the Washington Mystics have shifted decisively toward future-proofing.
-Sykes had been a reliable two‑way weapon, earning All‑Star and All‑Defensive honors.
-The return, particularly in Clark and Cooke, offered limited immediate on‑court value.
+After trading All‑Star guard Brittney Sykes to the Seattle Storm in exchange for veteran Alysha Clark, emerging guard Zia Cooke, and a 2026 first‑round pick, the Washington Mystics have decisively shifted toward future-proofing.
+Sykes had been a reliable two‑way weapon, earning All‑Star and All‑Defensive honors this season alone, and the return, particularly in Clark and Cooke, offered limited immediate on‑court value.
 Clark is an experienced locker room presence — three-time champion, Sixth Player of the Year in 2023 — but a diminished offensive contributor, and Cooke was immediately waived.
-The true value left lies in that draft asset.
+The only true value left lies in that draft asset.

 Two days later, the Mystics sent Aaliyah Edwards, a second‑year forward, to the Connecticut Sun for guard Jacy Sheldon and first‑round pick swap rights in 2026.
 Edwards, despite flashes as a rookie, had seen her role erode behind players like rookie phenom Kiki Iriafen and others, averaging limited minutes.
 In contrast, Sheldon brings efficient shooting and defensive tenacity — a guard profile better aligned with head coach Sydney Johnson’s developing style.